geoffreylitt/homepage/source/about.html.md

 # About

 I'm currently pursuing a PhD in Computer Science at MIT.
-I'm doing research on making programming more accessible through new languages and environments.
+I'm working on making programming more accessible by designing new languages and development tools.
+One of my main inspirations is the spreadsheet: an accessible programming system that combines a language with a rich visual environment.

-Before that, I was an early engineer at [Panorama Education](http://www.panoramaed.com) (YC S13), a startup helping K-12 educators use data to better understand their students and schools.
+Before that, for five years I was an early engineer at [Panorama Education](http://www.panoramaed.com) (YC S13), a startup helping K-12 educators use data to better understand their students and schools.
 Over five years I helped grow Panorama into a leading education platform used by over 9 million students.

 I grew up in Tokyo and played in an all-cello rock band in college.

 ## Let's talk!

-**Please reach out** if you're interested in chatting about ideas or if I might be able to help you somehow.
+**Please reach out** if you're interested in chatting about ideas, or if I might be able to help you.
 You can contact me via [email](mailto:gklitt@gmail.com) or on [Twitter](http://www.twitter.com/geoffreylitt).

 ---